|

 Finishing Up

-The new finish temperature for pork is 145°F and this is a wonderful thing since this allows it to be juicy and tender as it should be.
+Since about 2011, the new finish temperature for pork is 145°F and this is a wonderful thing since this allows it to be juicy and tender as it should be.
 Some cuts of pork are fatty and tough and must be cooked way higher than this to tender it up but not so for cuts like pork tenderloin and pork loin.

 Use a thermometer such as the Thermapen or a remote digital meat thermometer like the Thermoworks Smoke to monitor the temperature so you can remove it right when it is in it's most perfect state.

-For thin meats like this, the thermapen will work much better if you have one.
+For thin meats like this, the thermapen will work much better, if you have one.

 About 30 minutes into the process, brush the honey barbecue sauce (recipe below) onto the meat.
 Brush on more about 15 minutes later.